Skip to content

 • spectator.MeterFactoryFun has been removed.
 If you need to create a custom meter you can do so by wrapping one of the meters returned by spectator.Registry.

-• spectator.Registry no longer keep track of the Meters it creates.
+• spectator.Registry no longer keeps track of the Meters it creates.
 This means that you can't get a list of all Meters from the Registry.
 If you need to keep track of Meters, you can do so in your application code.

 • Percentile* meters no longer support defining min/max values.